MaurizioPolizzi21/game_theory_w_agents/README.md

 1. **Initialization**: Set up dual-graph architecture with agent prompts
 2. **Subgraph Execution**: Agents alternate decisions for 5 rounds each
 3. **Choice Aggregation**: Collect all agent decisions from subgraph
-4. **Payoff Calculation**: Process choice pairs through payoff agent
+4. **Payoff Calculation**: Direct mathematical computation using the payoff matrix
 5. **Results Output**: Display final scores and game summary

 ### Agent Decision Process
-- Each agent receives their base prompt + opponent's choice history
+- Each agent receives their base prompt + opponent's latest and second-latest choices
-- LLM processes strategic context and returns JSON-formatted choice
+- LLM processes enhanced strategic context and returns JSON-formatted choice
 - Choices are validated and added to the running game state
+- Agents start with counter = 1 and increment after each decision
 - Counter increments track progress toward 5-decision limit

 ## Future Directions